RC circuit

 A resistor–capacitor circuit (RC circuit), or RC filter or RC network, is an electric circuit composed of resistors and capacitors.
 It may be driven by a voltage or current source and these will produce different responses.
 A first order RC circuit is composed of one resistor and one capacitor and is the simplest type of RC circuit.

 RC circuits can be used to filter a signal by blocking certain frequencies and passing others.
 The two most common RC filters are the high-pass filters and low-pass filters; band-pass filters and band-stop filters usually require RLC filters, though crude ones can be made with RC filters.

-Introduction

-There are three basic, linear passive lumped analog circuit components: the resistor (R), the capacitor (C), and the inductor (L).
-These may be combined in the RC circuit, the RL circuit, the LC circuit, and the RLC circuit, with the acronyms indicating which components are used.
-These circuits, among them, exhibit a large number of important types of behaviour that are fundamental to much of analog electronics.
-In particular, they are able to act as passive filters.
-This article considers the RC circuit, in both series and parallel forms, as shown in the diagrams below.